Five New Productions Approved to Film in Utah

 Directed by Utah filmmakers, Dreamland is a multi-part series approved under the Community Film Incentive.
 The production will begin shooting in August in Utah and Salt Lake counties, spending an estimated $400,000.

 Blackout, is a thriller directed by John Lyde (The Christmas Apron, The Outpost) with filming to take place in Utah and Salt Lake counties.
 “I love making movies here in Utah.
 The hardworking crews know what they are doing and make filmmaking enjoyable,” said Lyde.
 The feature begins shooting in July and is estimated to spend approximately $286,500.

 Virginia Pearce, director of the Utah Film Commission, commented: “With these diverse projects slated to begin shooting in the next few months, the summer looks to be busy time for film production in the state.
 Proving that our locations, incentive programs and professional cast and crews continue to encourage productions to film in Utah time and time again.”

 As a part of the Governor’s Office of Economic Development, the Utah Film Commission markets the entire state as a destination for film, television and commercial production by promoting the use of professional local crew & talent, support services, Utah locations and the Motion Picture Incentive Program.
 The office also serves as liaison to the film industry, facilitating production needs across the state.

-Almost 1,000 motion pictures have been filmed in Utah, including Butch Cassidy & The Sundance Kid, Thelma and Louise, and 127 Hours, to list a few.
+More than 1,400 productions have been filmed in Utah, including Butch Cassidy & The Sundance Kid, Thelma and Louise, and 127 Hours, to list a few.
 Many episodic series have also filmed in Utah, such as Touched by an Angel, Andi Mack and Westworld.